Simon Reeve (British TV presenter)

-Simon Alan Reeve (born 21 July 1972) is an English author, journalist, adventurer, documentary filmmaker and television presenter.
+Simon Alan Reeve (born 21 July 1972) is a British author, journalist, adventurer, documentary filmmaker and television presenter.

 Reeve has made global travel and environmental documentaries, and has written books on international terrorism, modern history, and his adventures.
 Amongst his many television programmes and series for the BBC, Reeve has presented Holidays in the Danger Zone: Places That Don't Exist, Tropic of Cancer with Simon Reeve, Equator and Tropic of Capricorn.

 He is the author of The New Jackals (1998), One Day in September (2005) and Tropic of Capricorn (2007).
 He has received a One World Broadcasting Trust Award and the 2012 Ness Award from the Royal Geographical Society (RGS).

 Early life

 Reeve was born and raised in Acton, West London, by his parents, Alan Reeve, who was a teacher, and Cindy Reeve, who was an occupational therapist and worked in restaurants.
 He has a younger brother called James.
 He attended the Twyford Church of England High School in Acton.

 Reeve had a "tense and sometimes violent relationship" with his father when he was growing up.
 He said that in his house "there was endless shouting, lots of crashing and banging, and a few times it was so violent we or our neighbours called the police to come and break us up".

 Reeve carried a knife by the age of 12 or 13.
 From the age of 14, he required counselling due to behavioural problems, such as starting fires, vandalism, and setting off an explosive at the Ealing Broadway Centre.

 He described his final months at school being "a bit of a blur".
 He left school with one GCSE, living on Income Support, and with mental health problems.
 At the age of 17, Reeve stated he was even a "whisker away" from suicide.
 He found himself standing on the edge of a bridge, unable to "face existence", but something made him climb back.